-- . borrowings under our proposed new subsidiary credit facility; - . borrowings under our existing subsidiary credit facilities; - the gross proceeds from the concurrent offering by Mediacom Broadband of senior notes; - the gross proceeds from the concurrent offering of our convertible notes; and - . the gross proceeds from this offering.
+- . borrowings under our proposed new subsidiary credit facility; - . borrowings under our existing subsidiary credit facilities; - . the gross proceeds from the concurrent offering by Mediacom Broadband of senior notes; - . the gross proceeds from the concurrent offering of our Class A common stock; and - . the gross proceeds from this offering.